nicolaka/dockchat-multihost/README.md

 ```

-####Step 3: Ensure your laptop's DNS name can resolve demo.interlock.com to the public IP address of the instance that `dockchat-multihost_interlock_1` was deployed on.
+####Step 3: Ensure your laptop's DNS name can resolve demo.interlock.com.
+Create a new /etc/hosts  on your laptop entry and set it to the public IP address of the instance that `dockchat-multihost_interlock_1` was deployed on.
 Ensure that that instance/vm can accept traffic on TCP port 80.

 ```
 vim /etc/hosts